RafalSliz/Stroke-Prediction/README.md

-You can chek app at www.stroke-prediction.ml
+You can check app at www.stroke-prediction.ml